-National 4 has Mandatory Units
+National 4 has three mandatory Units

+- Performance Skills

-Physical Education: Performance Skills Factors Impacting on Performance Added Value Unit (Performance)
+- Factors Impacting on Performance

+- Added Value Unit (Performance)

 Performance Skills

 The aim of this unit is to provide pupils with the opportunity to develop a range of movement and skills in physical activities.
 They will aim to perform these skills with some consistency, control and fluency and develop their spatial awareness.